alteryx/woodwork/docs/source/start.rst

     mixed_dt.types

 If we wanted to select an individual column, we just need to specify the column name.
-We can then get access to the data in the DataColumn:
+We can then get access to the data in the DataColumn using the ``series`` attribute:

 .. ipython:: python